Guide to Expedited Proceedings

 Pre-Hearing Submissions

-The parties in expedited proceedings are obligated to exchange certain information before the hearing and file it with the Office of Hearing Officers.
-Not less than seven days before the hearing in an action brought under Rules 9551 through 9555, or 9561(a), not less than three days before the hearing in an action under Rules 9556, 9558, or 9561(b), and not less than two business days before the hearing in an action under Rule 9557, the parties must exchange, and file with Office of Hearing Officers, their proposed witness lists, exhibit lists, and copies of their proposed exhibits.
+The parties in expedited proceedings are obligated to exchange certain information before the hearing and file it with OHO through the OHO Docket Portal.
+Not less than seven days before the hearing in an action brought under Rules 9551 through 9555, or 9561(a), not less than three days before the hearing in an action under Rules 9556, 9558, or 9561(b), and not less than two business days before the hearing in an action under Rule 9557, the parties must exchange, and file with OHO, their proposed witness lists, exhibit lists, and copies of their proposed exhibits.
+The Case Management and Scheduling Order provides detailed information on how to prepare these materials.
+The parties must serve each other and file with OHO through the OHO Docket Portal, unless the appointed Hearing Officer has ordered an alternate method of filing and serving.
+See Rule 9559(h)(2); Sample Exhibit.

 The Hearing Officer or, if applicable, Hearing Panel may direct the parties to submit additional information for consideration.
 See Rule 9559(j).